-Fast forward, the war ended, Kosovo become an independent country in 2008, and right after that I came to US as a high school international exchange student in Apple Valley, California.
+Fast forward, the war ended, Kosovo became an independent country in 2008, and right after that, I came to the US as a high school international exchange student in Apple Valley, California.
 If you do not know where Apple Valley is, I do not blame you!
-It is in between Los Angeles and Las Vegas, a.k.a. middle of nowhere dessert with no real apples, just tumbleweeds and freaking goat-heads.
-Lived there for 3 years, made some incredible friendships and discoveries about life and its situations.
-I was pursuing an associates degree in math and physics from Victorville Community college, and really fell in love with physics – and then i got to quantum physics and cosmology; and my life morphed into one that questioned not only what are stars and atoms made out of, but also who the heck is asking the question!?
+It is in between Los Angeles and Las Vegas, a.k.a. the middle of nowhere desert with no real apples, just tumbleweeds and freaking goat-heads.
+I lived there for 3 years, made some incredible friendships, and made discoveries about life and its situations.
+I was pursuing an associate’s degree in math and physics from Victorville Community College and really fell in love with physics – and then I got to quantum physics and cosmology; and my life morphed into one that questioned not only what stars and atoms are made out of but also who the heck is asking the question!?

 Thanks for reading my story.
 More details will be uploaded either through blogs or videos.
 Stay tuned!
 Would love to build relationships with new people – so please do not hesitate to reach out.